Joint Australian-US intelligence facility – Pine Gap

 For a substantial review of the current status of Pine Gap, see Richard Tanter, The “Joint Facilities” revisited – Desmond Ball, democratic debate on security, and the human interest, Special Report, Nautilus Institute for Security and Sustainability, 12 December 2012 (abridged earlier version appeared as American bases in Australia revisited, in Brendan Taylor, Nicholas Farrelly and Sheryn Lee (eds.)
 Insurgent Intellectual: Essays in honour of Professor Desmond Ball, (ISEAS, December 2012).

-Comprehensive bibliography of Australian and other government and non-government sources relating to the Joint Defence Facility, Pine Gap.
+Comprehensive review of Australian and other government and non-government sources relating to the Joint Defence Facility, Pine Gap.

 - Australian Government sources